 Also commonly known as a 4-Post press.
 Due to their four-post structure, they offer superior rigidity and perpetual parallelism between the bolster and slide plate.
 Standard Four-Column Presses can accept a wide variety of die sets of various sizes and formation.

 Four-Post hydraulic presses can carry a reasonable price tag.
-But they can be more economical than other types of presses that are offered.
+But they can offer more economy than other types of presses.
 Four Column Presses offer access to the pressing area from all four sides.
 In addition, can easily be integrated into production lines and systems.

 Gib Guided Hydraulic Presses